 How are Mycoplasma and Ureaplasma treated?

 Mycoplasma and ureaplasma are less well understood than many other bacteria.
 Their management and treatment have not been universally agreed upon by doctors and clinicians around the world.
-Because various drugs have used to treat Mycoplasma as a result, it has developed a resistance to some antibiotics.
+Various combinations of antibiotics are used in different countries and even the best combinations aren’t 100% effective.

 There were no specific UK guidelines until very recently.
-In 2018, the British Association for Sexual Health and HIV (BASHH) published a draft recommendation, advising the use of Doxycycline for 7 days, followed by Azithromycin for 3 days.
+In 2018, the British Association for Sexual Health and HIV (BASHH) published their management recommendation, advising the use of Doxycycline for 7 days, followed by Azithromycin for 3 days.

 If you have any of the symptoms described above or think you may have come into contact with someone that has Mycoplasma or Ureaplasma, you should get tested.
 This is done with a urine or swab sample, and is available at sexual health clinics as well as some GPs.
 You can also order a test kit online from us.